TrellixVulnTeam/swahilipython_SCMU/Doc/library/tempfile.rst

    If *dir* is not ``None``, the file will be created in that directory;
    otherwise, a default directory is used.
-The default directory is chosen from a platform-dependent list, but the user of the application can control the directory location by setting the *TMPDIR*, *TEMP* or *TMP* environment variables.
+The default directory is chosen kutoka a platform-dependent list, but the user of the application can control the directory location by setting the *TMPDIR*, *TEMP* or *TMP* environment variables.
 There is thus no guarantee that the generated filename will have any nice properties, such as not requiring quoting